 Revocable living trusts are a popular way to streamline personal finances and gain the benefits of professional management.
-These trusts allow your personal trustee to consolidate your investments into one comprehensive account, maintain your financial records of your investments and expenses, handle bill payment, tax preparation, and resolve issues with medical insurance and Medicare.
+These trusts allow Univest as your trustee to consolidate and manage your investments, maintain your financial records of your investments and expenses, handle bill payment, tax preparation, and resolve issues with medical insurance and Medicare.

 Courts appoint guardians to manage the assets of incapacitated individuals.
 Univest Trust Officers have the special training and experience to administer these complex arrangements.
 As guardians, we invest the assets properly, file inventories and reports with the court in a timely manner, and make sure that expenditures are appropriately made.

-People with a long-standing relationship with an investment manager frequently deny themselves the benefits of trust services.
-A directed trusteeship allows your financial advisor to continue to invest your trust assets while the trustee performs administrative duties such as bill paying, recordkeeping, reporting, tax preparation and distributions.
+People who have a long-standing relationship with an investment manager frequently deny themselves the benefits of trust services.
+A directed trusteeship allows your financial advisor to continue to invest your trust assets while we, the trustee, perform the administrative duties.

 As your executor, we will work with your attorney to settle your estate promptly, impartially, and efficiently.